shapely/shapely/docs/manual.rst

 .. note::

   :meth:`union` is an expensive way to find the cumulative union of many objects.
-See :func:`shapely.ops.cascaded_union` for a more effective method.
+See :func:`shapely.ops.unary_union` for a more effective method.

 Constructive Methods